 The MIRAI project is an initiative aiming at connecting and strengthening the relationships between Swedish and Japanese universities through research, education and innovation.

-In 2020 the MIRAI collaboration has entered a new phase, called MIRAI 2.0 (2020-23), aiming to develop the contacts and collaborations even further.
+In 2020 the MIRAI collaboration has entered a new phase (MIRAI 2.0 2020-23), aiming to develop the contacts and collaborations even further.
 The university of Gothenburg was the coordinator from the Swedish side, and I was a current member of the scientific task force for this project.
 During this phase of the project, I continued my collaboration with Hiroshima university, and I also initiated a new collaboration with Prof. Timothy Ravasi from the Marine Climate Change Unit at OIST, the Okinawa Institute of Science and Technologies.

 In 2024, the third phase of the MIRAI project started, with now Umeå university as Swedish coordinator.
 In this new phase, I was part of the inter-university writing team that got awarded a 10 million SEK grant in strategic funding from STINT.
-What a great start for this successful project!
+Since 2025, I have initiated a new MIRAI project with the group of Prof Han Soo Lee from the CHESS-lab at Hiroshima University to develop low-cost smart buoy for measuring water parameters in low-trophic farms.

 Stay tuned with the development of the MIRAI project in the ‘news’ section here